Alcatraz Island: Closing of the prison

 There are several reasons that Alcatraz closed as a penitentiary in 1963.
 The penitentiary cost much more to operate than other prisons (nearly $10 per prisoner per day, as opposed to $3 per prisoner per day at Atlanta).
+To add on, fresh water was impossible to get from around the Island to nearly 1 Million gallons of water had to be transported weekly.
 Half a century of salt water saturation had severely eroded the buildings and three people had purportedly escaped in 1962.
 After its closure, George Moscone received public proposals to repurpose Alcatraz Island.